ntlind/tensorflow-gru-example/README.md

 * **Part 2.
 Optimizing Parameters & Forecasting Dish Subscribers** - Test parameter adjustments and create final forecasts for comparison against Professor Fader's 16% MAPE.

 ## Model Results
 Our ensembled GRU performs extremely well, consistently delivering a **7.9% out-of-sample MAPE** when forecasting over a two-year period.
-When we compare this error term to the Weibull-Gamma's 18% OOS MAPE, we'd clearly prefer to use our ensembled model to forecast new customer acquisitions.
+When we compare this error term to the Weibull-Gamma's 18% OOS MAPE, we would prefer to use our ensembled model for forecasting purposes.

 If you weren't already impressed, **Dish's recently-released new customer acquisition number for Q1 2017 was 547K, putting our forecast within <0.1% of the real-world observed value.**